National Tribal Trial College (NTTC)

 Upcoming Free Legal Training Institutes (NTTC)

-- Legal and Victim Advocacy for Special Needs American Indian/Alaska Native Victims of Sexual Violence: Seriously Mentally Ill and Cognitively Impaired Victims (With or Without a History of Substance and/or Alcohol Abuse) (scheduled for October 2014 in Tucson, AZ )
+- Legal and Victim Advocacy for Special Needs American Indian/Alaska Native Victims of Sexual Violence: Seriously Mentally Ill and Cognitively Impaired Victims (With or Without a History of Substance and/or Alcohol Abuse) (scheduled for Fall 2015 in Seattle, WA)

-- Litigating and Asserting Victim Rights in Tribal, State, Federal, and CFR Courts: (scheduled for May 2015 in Seattle, Washington)
+- Litigating and Asserting Victim Rights in Tribal, State, Federal, and CFR Courts: (scheduled for Sept.
+2015 in Tucson, AZ)

 The Southwest Center For Law And Policy